Reuven Rivlin: Views and opinions

 When asked about conditions for African refugees in Israel Rivlin stated, "As a democrat and a Jew, I have a hard time with concentration camps, where people are warehoused."
-In 2013, Rivlin slammed Beitar fans who chanted anti-Arab slogans when two Arab players were added to the team.
+In 2013, Rivlin slammed Beitar Jerusalem F.C. fans who chanted anti-Arab slogans when two Muslim players were added to the team.
 Rivlin told a gathering of academics: "Israeli society is sick, and it is our duty to treat this disease."

 In November 2014, Rivlin cancelled a scheduled performance of Amir Benayoun after the singer released an anti-Arab song.
 In 2016, Rivlin forbid Balad MK Jamal Zahalka to enter the presidential residence ("Beit HaNassi"), after Zahalka and other MKs of Balad met with the families of Palestinians who were killed while attacking Israeli civilians.

 In 2000, Rivlin supported legislation that would make it illegal for women to wear prayer shawls.
 The law was not passed, but Rivlin's position on the issue led to estrangement with his American-Israeli feminist cousin, Lilly Rivlin.
 In 2008, the Knesset choir sang the "Hatikva" at a welcoming ceremony without the female members of the choir.
 Rivlin admitted that as Knesset speaker, he was careful not to invite women to sing so as not to create a conflict with Orthodox Jews.

 Rivlin has voiced support for a version of a one-state solution, and remains a staunch supporter of Jewish settlement in the West Bank.
 In 2010, he said that he "would rather accept Palestinians as Israeli citizens than divide Israel and the West Bank in a future two-state peace solution".